Pecan Pie Cobbler Recipe (An Easy Crowd Pleaser)

 • Pecan pie brownies are to die for, and you will never think of brownies in the same way.

-• Classic pecan pie – this is the most famous recipe for pecan pie.
+• Classic Pecan Pie – This is the most famous recipe for pecan pie.
 It is one of my favorite desserts, and it’s one of those easy recipes that everyone makes and loves around the holidays.

-• Pecan pie bars – these bars are like a piece of pie in square form, and they have a pecan pastry dough crust and a sweet pecan filling that is out-of-this-world.
+• Pecan pie bars – these bars are like a piece of pie in square form, and they have a pecan pastry dough crust and a sweet pecan filling that is out of this world.

 Pecan pie cobbler on a white plate with a scoop of ice cream